briansalazar-tech/100DaysofCode-Web-Scraping/README.md

 This program was created as part of the 100 Days of code course by the App Brewery.

 The goal for day 93 of the course was to create a web scraping program.
 For the program, I created a script that scrapes housing data from homes.com and saves that data to a csv file.
 I tried other home listing websites however, upon testing Homes.com was the easiest one to work with and returned data.
+Additionally, the url created from the search parameters saved the search allowing url to return unique entries for any day the script is executed.
+Here is an example url for a search in San Fransico. https://www.homes.com/houses-for-sale/1-to-5-bedroom/?sk=ufdZSaiDuqN8WT539rXFSeN6IZsPGBP_xfkI_Bhk9pw&bb=l2porikn0Oqnjm25D

 Since this program actually provided real world value to me, I added on to it by creating a second script that emails the data that is saved to a csv file and passed both the housing_collection, and housing_email scripts through a ps1 file that I scheduled to run daily on my personal computer.